 On this page

-This page explains how to apply to and enrol in government schools.
+Learn how to apply to and enrol in government schools on this page.

 Non-government schools have their own process for application and enrolment — contact them for more information.

-If your child turns 5 before 1 May, they can start primary school (the first year is known as reception) at the beginning of the year.
+The first year of primary school is known as reception.
+If your child turns 5 before 1 May, they can start primary school at the beginning of the year.

-If your child turns 5 on or after 1 May, they can start the next year.
+If your child turns 5 on or after 1 May, they will start the next year.

 You can apply to enrol your child in a school that's not your local school, but offers will depend on available places.
 Visit school placements for information about how places are decided.